-- 3 Tb chipotle in adobo sauce finely chopped
+- 3 tablespoons chipotle in adobo sauce, finely chopped

-- In an oven proof glass casserole dish, add the softened cream cheese, Pepper Jack cheese, cooked chicken, salsa, chipotles, chili powder, garlic powder, and the cooled cooked hot peppers.
+In an oven proof glass casserole dish, add the softened cream cheese, Pepper Jack cheese, cooked chicken, salsa, chipotle chilies, chili powder, garlic powder, and the cooled cooked hot peppers.
 Mix well with a spatula and evenly smooth top of dip mixture.
-Bake at 350F for 30-40 minutes, or until dip is bubbling and lightly browned on top and edges.
+Bake for 30-40 minutes, or until dip is bubbling and lightly browned on top and edges.